OpsHubProduct/OpsHub-Docs-Validation-Space/docs/connectors/team-foundation-server.md

   Example target lookup query:
   `GroupName=@Name@&Requestor=@Requestor@`

 - **Behavior:**
-  Collection/Project groups are auto-detected and updated (not duplicated).
-  "Members" and "Member of" relationships are synchronized from source.
+  - Default Collection/Project group(s) is not duplicated on the target side.
+They will be auto-detected, and their hierarchy and permission will be updated as per source.
+'Members' and 'Member of' relationships will be set as source.
-  For collection-level group sync, the integration user must be a **Project Collection Administrator**.
+  - For Collection Level Group synchronization, the integration user must be a '''Project Collection Administrator''' to sync 'Members' and 'Member of' relationships.
+Otherwise, synchronization may fail due to insufficient permissions.

 - **Active Directory Groups:**
-  - Not duplicated in the target (due to lack of APIs).
+  - Active directory group(s) will not be duplicated or created on the target side due to unavailability of the APIs.
-  - Hierarchy and permissions updated via {{ spaceName }} if groups exist.
+  - They will be auto-detected, and their hierarchy and permission will be updated as per source via {{SITENAME}}.
   - If groups are missing in the target:
     - **Same AD:** Add AD groups to a native group in the target.
     - **Different AD:** Create groups with matching names in the target AD and assign them as needed.